Medical Cannabis Education

 • Pain Relief

 Medical cannabis is known for its pain-blocking properties.
-It can help alleviate chronic pain caused by conditions such as multiple sclerosis, neuropathic pain, and cancer-related pain.
+It has the potential to help alleviate chronic pain caused by conditions such as multiple sclerosis, neuropathic pain, and cancer-related pain.
 [15] [16]

 • Anxiety Reduction

-Medical cannabis can help reduce anxiety and stress levels in patients.
+Medical cannabis may also help reduce anxiety and stress levels in patients.
 It has been used to treat conditions such as post-traumatic stress disorder (PTSD) and generalized anxiety disorder (GAD).
 [17] [18]

 • Anti-Inflammatory Properties

-Medical cannabis has been found to have anti-inflammatory properties that can help curtail inflammation in the body.
-This property can help treat conditions such as arthritis and inflammatory bowel disease (IBD).
+Some studies have found that medical cannabis has anti-inflammatory properties that can help curtail inflammation in the body.
+This property may help treat conditions such as arthritis and inflammatory bowel disease (IBD).
 [19] [20]

 • Other Potential Benefits